Abbey College, Malvern

 The school sits on a 70 acre campus alongside the Malvern Hills between Great Malvern and Malvern Wells.
-It is co-educational with around 100 students on its roll and specialises in secondary and pre-university education and English as a second or foreign language (ESOL).
+It is co-educational with 33 students on its roll in 2024, and specialises in secondary and pre-university education and English as a second or foreign language (ESOL).

 In 2020, Daniel Booker was installed as the college's new principal.

 The college offers academic courses including GCSE, IGCSE, A level and foundation courses, as well as short courses and high school experience courses.
 It runs vacation courses for groups and individuals throughout the Summer.
 Abbey College also has a centre in Prague which offers pathway programmes for medical studies, with routes into universities across Europe.
 Abbey College Prague provides preparation courses (delivered in English), in cooperation with Charles University's Institute for Language and Preparatory Studies in Prague which are designed for international students interested in careers in medicine or dentistry.

 In January 2014, Abbey College was fined £24,000 after pleading guilty to breaches of Fire Regulations.